W-doit/coraxalia/README.md

    - Confirm the storage bucket is created and policies are set correctly
    - Check browser console for any CORS-related errors

+4. **Styling issues**:
+   - If the app appears as a white page with black text, try rebuilding Tailwind CSS:
+     ```bash
+     npx tailwindcss --input ./app/globals.css --output ./app/output.css
+     ```
+   - Restart the development server after rebuilding CSS

-4. **PWA not installing**:
+5. **PWA not installing**:
    - Ensure you're using HTTPS (required for PWA installation)
-   - Verify the manifest.json file is correctly configured
+   - Verify the manifest.json file and icon files are correctly configured

 For more help, please open an issue on the GitHub repository.